Monthly Tech-Tip from Tony Hansen SignUp

 This test is done to COMPARE the melt fluidity of glazes (or materials), not to establish an absolute value.
 It compares the degree and character of two melting materials, showing many subtle and obvious differences.

-Place the balls from the two materials to be compared in the flow testing device (make sure they are the same weight).
-Write the identity (using a ceramic pencil) above the reservoir of each.
+Place the balls from the two materials to be compared in the flow testing device (be sure they are close the same weight).
+Write the identity (using a ceramic pencil) above the reservoirs of each.
 Fire the device in the lean-back position to the desired temperature (with a tile below to catch overrun).
 Take a picture and upload it to your account at insight-live.com.

 Flow testing devices: Make your own or buy one from PlainsmanClays.com.